-Breast screening coverage in England increased from 64% in 2002 to 77% in 2009, where it remained stable until 2012 when it gradually began to decrease.
-In 2019, breast screening coverage was 75%; six million women were eligible for screening and 4.5 million women had been screened within the last three years.
+Breast screening coverage in England increased from 64% in 2001/02 to 77% in 2009/10, then remained stable until 2012/13 when it gradually began to decrease.
+In 2019/20, breast screening coverage was 72%; six million women were eligible for screening and 4.5 million women had been screened within the last three years.
 Coverage was highest in the 65-69 age group (76%) and lowest in the 53-54 age group (72%).
-There was also regional variation, with the North East reporting the highest coverage at 78% and London reporting the lowest coverage at 67% (data not shown).
+There was also regional variation, with the East Midlands reporting the highest coverage at 77% and London reporting the lowest coverage at 67% (data not shown).

 Women between the ages of 25 and 64 are invited for regular cervical screening under the NHS Cervical Screening Programme.
 Cervical screening samples are taken and tested for the human papilloma virus (HPV).
 It was announced in 2016 that HPV primary screening would be implemented into the NHS Cervical Screening Programme and it was rolled out fully across England in December 2019.
 Coverage is the percentage of women in the population who are eligible for screening who were screened adequately within the last three and a half years (for women aged 25-49) and five and a half years (for women aged 50-64).
 The efficiency standard is set at 75% and the optimal performance standard is 80%.

 The incidence of cervical cancer is expected to decrease as the effects of the HPV vaccination emerge.
-In March 2019, Public Health England launched a national cervical screening campaign with the aim of helping women understand and be less fearful of cervical screening to improve uptake.
+In England, invitations for cervical screening were suspended in April 2020 due to the Covid-19 pandemic and resumed from June 2020.